euphoricpoptarts/05-coders-choice/README.md

 Do not use a variable unless you have already assigned a value to it, or you will get an error.

+Also please don't end your variable name with "e", scientific notation uses "e" and the regex won't know the right thing to do.

 In order to run the app, run

 >mix phx.server

 inside the proj_5 folder.

+If you are interested, before implementing the parser in elixir I made a .js mockup to test some basic things.
+I'm including it in the base directory.